vzafrin/learn-git/lessons/getting-started.md

 Below the commit information are the files and folders of the repository.
 You can click around the repository to view the different files.

+One great feature of GitHub that it automatically displays the readme.md file for a given folder.
+Knowing this allows us to communicate quickly with anyone visiting our repository (and it also makes the readme.md a great place for documentation and further information).

 ### Issues

 ### Pull Requests